 Mike picks up the story, ‘I worked with Jason during my time at Nomura where he was the CTO for the equity trading business.
 Nomura’s equity technology was truly world class and by far the best I had worked with during my career in banking.
 Jason and I had both started our own research into the opportunities in Open Banking.
 Once we had reconnected over a coffee at Wetherspoons (maybe the first people ever to go to Wetherspoons for a business coffee) we established our shared views on Open Banking, its parallels to electronification of trading and the huge opportunity it provided to transform how individuals made use of their financial data.’

-In February 2019, with the core team of Mike, Richard, Jason and Tony now in place, Armadillo Financial Technologies Ltd was formed.
+In February 2019, with the core team of Mike, Richard, Jason and Tony now in place, Armalytix was formed.